-- 1. An ESNZ Eventing Technical Delegate, a Level 3 FEI Eventing Technical Delegate or a Level 2 FEI Eventing Technical Delegate will be approved by the ESNZ Eventing Board for all New Zealand Championships Events and CCN-Ls events on the recommendation of the Organiser.
-The Technical Delegate so appointed for a CCN-L must have had previous experience as a Technical Delegate or an Assistant Technical Delegate at a CCN-L. For all other Events it is the responsibility of the Organiser to appoint a Technical Delegate. - 2.1 A Technical Delegate must be selected from the current ESNZ List of Technical Delegates for Eventing or be on the FEI List of Technical Delegates. - 2.2 An Assistant Technical Delegate must be selected from the current ESNZ List of Technical Delegates for Eventing or be on the FEI List of Technical Delegates. - 2.3 A Technical Delegate shall be appointed to officiate at one event for a maximum of 3 consecutive years. - 2.4 A Technical Delegate and Assistant Technical Delegate shall not officiate at more than 3 levels per event. - 3.
-The powers, duties and responsibilities of a Technical Delegate are as follows: - 3.1 The Technical Delegate will approve the technical and administrative arrangements for the conduct of the Event; for the examinations and inspections of Horses; for the accommodation of Horses and Athletes; and for the stewarding of the Event. - 3.2 For all three tests, he will inspect and approve the courses, arenas and facilities for exercising and training, including the type and dimension of obstacles and the measurement of all courses, with particular reference to their suitability for the level of the event.
-Technical

-Delegates are specifically required to measure all courses to ensure they are of the indicated distances.
+- 1. An ESNZ Eventing Technical Delegate, a Level 3 FEI Eventing Technical Delegate or a Level 2 FEI Eventing Technical Delegate will be approved by the ESNZ Eventing Board for all New Zealand Championships and CCN-L events on the recommendation of the Organiser.
+The Technical Delegate so appointed for a CCN-L must have had previous experience as a Technical Delegate or an Assistant Technical Delegate at a CCN-L. - 2.
+For all other Events it is the responsibility of the Organiser to appoint a Technical Delegate. - 2.1 A Technical Delegate must be selected from the current ESNZ List of Technical Delegates for Eventing or be on the FEI List of Technical Delegates. - 2.2 An Assistant Technical Delegate must be selected from the current ESNZ List of Technical Delegates for Eventing or be on the FEI List of Technical Delegates. - 2.3 A Technical Delegate shall be appointed to officiate at one event for a maximum of 3 consecutive years. - 2.4 A Technical Delegate and Assistant Technical Delegate shall not officiate at more than 3 levels per event. - 3.
+The powers, duties and responsibilities of a Technical Delegate are as follows: - 3.1 The Technical Delegate will approve the technical and administrative arrangements for the conduct of the Competition including examinations and inspections of Horses, accommodation of Horses and Athletes, stewarding of the Competition, liaison with the Chief Medical Officer in regard to the Medical plan as well as the implementation of the Serious Incident Management Protocol. - 3.2 For all three tests, he will inspect and approve the courses, arenas and facilities for exercising and training, including the type and dimension of obstacles and the measurement of all courses, with particular reference to their suitability for the level of the event.
+Technical Delegates are specifically required to measure all courses to ensure they are of the indicated distances.
 He must be able to inspect early enough to allow for modifications to be made.
 He may request one or more Horses to try out any part of the arenas or courses or any obstacles.

 - 3.3 He will supervise the briefing and conduct of all technical personnel. - 3.4 He will investigate all enquiries regarding scoring, including penalties awarded and report to and advise the Ground Jury on any decisions they are required to make. - 3.5 Until he has reported to the Ground Jury that he is satisfied with all the arrangements, the authority of the Technical Delegate shall be absolute.
-Thereafter he will continue to supervise the technical and administrative conduct of the Event and will advise and assist the Ground Jury, Chief Steward, Official Veterinarian and the Organiser.

-refer to NZPCA Annex 5
+Thereafter he will continue to supervise the technical and administrative conduct of the Event and will advise and assist the Ground Jury, Chief Steward, Official Veterinarian and the Organiser. \ refer to NZPCA Annex 5 \